stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 even if the transactions are valid, while others will always succeed if the transactions are valid.

-Each operation is implemented in a two-step process.
+Some operations are implemented in a two-step process.
 Participants agree on a new closing state at a future iteration by signing C_i and D_i transactions where i has skipped an iteration that is not yet executable because the D_i's `minSeqNum` is also set in the future.
 Participants then sign a transaction to make the change that only moves the sequence of escrow account E to satisfy the `minSeqNum` of the future D_i.

-Operations that can fail have the following requirements as well:
+Operations that can fail and change the balances of the channel have the following requirements as well:

 - The transaction that can fail must have its source account set to an account that is not escrow account E.